New York Center for Facial Plastic Surgery

 Non-surgical Lip Lifts and Lip Augmentations in New York

 According to the American Academy of Facial and Reconstructive Surgery, lip augmentation using injectable fillers is one of the most common facial plastic procedures performed.
 In fact, the number of people who come to Dr. Jacono’s office for it, as well as to other cosmetic dermatologists and plastic surgeons, has increased more than any other facial procedure.

 Lip fillers are a great option when you want fuller lips, whether they’ve thinned out due to aging or because you have naturally thin lips; to reshape lips that might be disproportionate in some way, such as those that naturally turn downwards; to better define the cupid’s bow; and/or to minimize any lipstick bleed lines.

-The most common injectable fillers used for lips are the hyaluronic-acid-based fillers like Restylane family of products and the Juvederm family of products.
-I say family because there are many different formulations of each like Restylane Silk, and Restylane Defyne, and Juvederm Volbella and Juvederm Vollure.
+The most common injectable fillers used for lips are the hyaluronic-acid-based fillers like the Restylane family of products and the Juvederm family of products.
+I say family because there are many different formulations of each like Restylane Silk, Restylane Defyne, Juvederm Volbella, and Juvederm Vollure.
 These companies have made many subtypes and different practitioners will choose them because they have different properties that they like.
-There is no perfect hyaluronic filler and they all do a great job, it's just the doctor’s preference.
+There is no perfect hyaluronic filler and they all do a great job, it’s just the doctor’s preference.
 All temporary lip fillers will last only from four to six months.
-Because the lips move so much, the filler tends to degrade faster than if it was injected in your cheeks, eyelids or nose.
+Because the lips move so much, the filler tends to degrade faster than if it was injected into your cheeks, eyelids, or nose.

 To learn more about non-surgical lip lifting and lip augmentation procedures, contact Dr. Jacono at his Park Avenue office at 212-570-2500 or his Long Island office at 516-773-4646.
 You can also fill out a complimentary online consultation form and one of his patient care specialists will contact you.